AngleProtocol/angle-docs/resources/analytics.md

 # 📊 Angle analytics

-Angle has a dedicated official analytics, to provide users with the most important information needed about the protocol.
+Angle has a dedicated analytics providing users with the most important information about the protocol.
+Additionally, community members have built useful Dune dashboards to see specific aspects.

-## Official Angle Analytics
+## Angle Protocol Analytics

-The official Angle analytics is available at [analytics.angle.money](https://analytics.angle.money/).
+Angle analytics is available at [analytics.angle.money](https://analytics.angle.money/).
 General data about the protocol, specific information about governance, smart contract modules, and the different stablecoins can be found there.

 ## Angle community Dune dashboards